-15. Further, Defendants perpetuate excessive and exclusionary discipline on Black students for innocuous and age-appropriate behavior and on disabled students for behavior content/uploads/2016/12/A_Summary_of_the_evidence_on_inclusive_education.pdf.
+15. Further, Defendants perpetuate excessive and exclusionary discipline on Black students for innocuous and age-appropriate behavior and on disabled students for behavior caused by their disabilities.
+In the 2017-18 school year, the District suspended or expelled Black students at more than twice their rate of enrollment.
+From 2011-2019, the District had the fourth-largest gap between Black and white students in the state for instructional days lost due to suspension for "disruption/defiance," a subjective offense uniquely prone to racially biased content/uploads/2016/12/A_Summary_of_the_evidence_on_inclusive_education.pdf.